brycewray/eleventy_solo/src/posts/2018/10/web-typography-part-2.md

 If you, or Those Who Tell You How to Design, are dead-set on having all your site’s visitors see the same, specific typeface, this approach won’t be for you.
 I’ve been in your shoes.
 I understand.

-However, if your primary mission with your Web site to ensure not just the best readability but also the fastest possible loading speed, using a “system fonts stack” is an easily implemented way to help achieve that.
+However, if your primary mission with your website to ensure not just the best readability but also the fastest possible loading speed, using a “system fonts stack” is an easily implemented way to help achieve that.

 <hr style="border: 1px solid #666;" />